brookesemke/Portfolio/README.md

 # My Web Development Portfolio

 ## Purpose
-A website that built by me to showcase my web development work.
+A website built by me to showcase my web development work.

 ## Built With
 * HTML